Docs

 Update installation activation inputs (advanced)breyta flows installations configure <installation-id> --input '{"region":"EU"}'

-Update marketplace visibilitybreyta flows marketplace update <slug> --visible=true
+Update only marketplace visibilitybreyta flows marketplace update <slug> --visible=true

-Update public discover visibilitybreyta flows discover update <slug> --public=true
+Update only public discover visibilitybreyta flows discover update <slug> --public=true

 Update grouping, discover card media, or display-icon metadatabreyta flows update <slug> --group-key billing --group-name "Billing"; breyta flows update <slug> --publish-media-type image --publish-media-source-kind https-url --publish-media-source https://...; breyta flows update <slug> --primary-display-connection-slot crm